- This event has passed.

 About Russell Platt

-His works for orchestra, chamber ensembles, and vocalists have also been performed by such distinguished ensembles and soloists as the Horszowski Trio, New York Festival of Song, the Knights, Saint Paul Chamber Orchestra Ensembles, Locrian Chamber Players, Mirror Visions Ensemble, I Virtuosi Italiani, the American Modern Ensemble, the Wisconsin Philharmonic, the Metropolitan Opera tenor Paul Appleby, the flutist Molly Barth, the violinist Frank Almond, and the bassoonists Peter Kolkay and George Sakakeeny.
+His works for orchestra, chamber ensembles, and vocalists have also been performed by such distinguished ensembles and soloists as the Horszowski Trio, the New York Festival of Song, the Knights, the Bridgehampton Chamber Music Festival, Saint Paul Chamber Orchestra Ensembles, Locrian Chamber Players, Mirror Visions Ensemble, Brooklyn Art Song Society, American Modern Ensemble, the Wisconsin Philharmonic, the Metropolitan Opera tenor Paul Appleby, the flutist Molly Barth, the violinist Frank Almond, and the bassoonists Peter Kolkay and George Sakakeeny.
 Upcoming performances include a revival of “Mountain Interval” by the Escher String Quartet at Woodstock’s Maverick Concerts; upcoming commissions include a work for the Blair Woodwind Quintet and a piece for solo bassoon to commemorate the centenary of the Curtis Institute.

 Before joining the Vanderbilt faculty, Platt was a senior editor and critic for classical music at The New Yorker (2000-2018).
 He won the ASCAP Deems Taylor Award for Music Criticism in 2010.